 Today's Kings Island

-The next decade of world-class thrills, fun and family entertainment opened with a bang in 2011 with the addition of WindSeeker, a 301-foot-tall tower swing ride, and the world's largest animatronic dinosaur park, Dinosaurs Alive!
-With 15 thrill-inducing roller coasters, Soak City Waterpark, a 13-time, award-winning kids' area, high-energy live stage shows, classic family rides, and most unique Halloween events around, today's Kings Island remains one of the finest amusement/theme parks in the world.
+The next decade of world-class thrills, fun and family entertainment opened with a bang in 2011 with the addition of WindSeeker, a 301-foot-tall tower swing ride.
+With 15 thrill-inducing roller coasters, Soak City Water Park, an award-winning kids' area, high-energy live stage shows, classic family rides, Halloween events and WinterFest, today's Kings Island remains one of the finest amusement/theme parks in the world.